 Significant risks are defined by ISAs (UK) as risks that, in the judgement of the auditor, require special audit consideration.
 In identifying risks, audit teams consider the nature of the risk, the potential magnitude of misstatement, and its likelihood.
 Significant risks are those risks that have a higher risk of material misstatement.
-We set out the indicative significant risks in the following slides.

-Risk Risk relates to Reason for risk identification Key aspects of our proposed response to the risk Presumed risk of fraud in revenue Council Under ISA (UK) 240 there is a rebuttable presumed risk of material misstate This presumption can be rebutted if the auditor concludes that there is no ement due to the improper recognition of revenue. risk of material misstatement due to fraud relating to revenue recognition. recognition ISA (UK) 240 Having considered the risk factors set out in ISA 240, and the nature of the the presumed risk of material misstatement due to the improper recognition e revenue streams of Islington Council, we have determined that it is likely that on of revenue can be rebutted, because: there is little incentive to manipulate revenue recognition; • opportunities to manipulate revenue recognition are very limited; and • the culture and ethical frameworks of public sector bodies, Islington C ouncil, mean that all forms of fraud are seen as unacceptable.
-Therefore we do not consider this to be a significant risk for the Council at t the time of our planning however we will keep this assessment under review.
-Management Council We will: We will: over-ride of controls evaluate the design effectiveness of management controls over journals; evaluate the design effectiveness of management controls over journals; analyse the journals listing and determine the criteria for selecting high risk unusual journals; analyse the journals listing and determine the criteria for selecting high risk unusual journals; test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration; test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration; gain an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence; and gain an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence; and evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions. evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions.
+Risk Reason for risk identification Key aspects of our proposed response to the risk The revenue cycle includes fraudulent transactions Under ISA (UK) 240 there is a rebuttable presumed risk that revenue rebutted if the auditor concludes that there is no risk of material mi may be misstated due to the improper recognition of revenue.
+This presumption can be sstatement due to fraud relating to revenue recognition. (rebutted) Having considered the risk factors set out in ISA240 and the nature revenue recognition can be rebutted, because: of the Pension Fund revenue streams, we have determined that the risk of fraud arising from • There is little incentive to manipulate revenue recognition.
+Revenue is largely in the form of employee and employers contr the fund managers so is relatively easy to predict.
+Opportunitie ibutions from the Council and Admitted and Scheduled bodies plus investment income from s to manipulate revenue recognition are very limited. • The culture and ethical frameworks of local authorities, includin unacceptable. g Islington Council including the Pension Fund, mean that all forms of fraud are seen as Therefore, we do not consider this to be a significant risk at for the Islington Council Pension Fund.
+Management over-ride of Under ISA (UK) 240 there is a non-rebuttable presumed risk that We will: controls the risk of management over-ride of controls is present in all entities.
+The Fund faces external scrutiny and this could • evaluate the design effectiveness of management controls over journals; potentially place management under undue pressure in terms of how they report performance. analyse the journals listing and determine the criteria for selecting high risk unusual journals; We therefore identified management override of control, in particular journals, management estimates and transactions test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration; outside the course of business as a significant risk, which was one of the most significant assessed risks of material misstatement. gain an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence; and evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions.